robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0650/README.md

   programs and choose pins ( timers, pwm) better if you understand all the quirks that will make your program seem "buggy" because of all the unwritten "rules" behind those mega functions.

-  This is not a biggie, so long as you have the CPU to cash your checks, does it really matter if you optimize digitalOut....no.
-But we are playing with things to learn.
+  This is not a biggie, so long as you have the CPU power to cash your checks, does it really matter if you optimize digitalOut?
+No. But we are playing with things to learn.

 Anyways, using these steps, you can change the code to read another pot or swap between equations with easy because you have the tools to steal back cpu if it sounds slow.

 In this case, I opted for more outputs and a different equation.  "running man?"